soniajoseph/ViT-Prisma/docs/README.md

 </div>

 ViT Prisma is an open-source mechanistic interpretability library for Vision Transformers (ViTs).
+This library was created by Sonia Joseph.

 *Contributors:* [coming soon]